Sexually Transmitted Infections (STIs): Symptoms, Prevention & Treatment

 - Blood exposure

-- Mother-to-child during pregnancy or birth
+- Mother-to-child transmission during pregnancy

 Prevention Tips

-- Use condoms consistently and correctly
+- Use condoms consistently

-- Limit number of sexual partners
+- Limit the number of sexual partners

-- Get vaccinated (HPV, Hepatitis B)
+- Get vaccinated for HPV and Hepatitis B

 - Avoid sharing needles